 Fingerprints: Fingerprints are unique to the individual much like DNA.
 There is such a thing as a fingerprint DNA sample.
 A fingerprint left on a glass may contain DNA as the contact between the glass and the finger may leave skin cells attached to the glass.
 The chances of being able to conclude a DNA test with such a sample is low.

 DNA testing requiring alternative DNA samples to saliva DNA samples leaves many possibilities.
-Any surface where biological matter has been left could potentially be a source for DNA for your paternity test, infidelity test or a relationship test.
+Any surface where biological matter has been left could potentially be a source for DNA for your paternity test or a relationship test.
 A sweaty sock, baseball cap, deodorant stick and tooth picks; however, time, chemicals and harsh environmental conditions can all contribute to making your DNA sample useless to conclude your DNA test.